-As Java Business Benchmark, SPECjbb2000 was the first benchmark in this series emulating a 3-tier workload inside a single JVM (Java Virtual Machine) instance.
+As a Java Business Benchmark, SPECjbb2000 was the first benchmark in this series emulating a 3-tier workload inside a single JVM (Java Virtual Machine) instance.
 It was updated with SPECjbb2005 which featured more complex transactions as well as multiple JVM instances within single OS image exercising some JDK 5 functionalities.
 Due to its simplicity and accuracy at measuring software and hardware capabilities, SPECjbb2005 has been very successful and among the most published benchmarks.
-The latest update in this series is SPECjbb2013.
-SPECjbb2013 is addressing many recent trends including distributed deployments and environments such as the Cloud and Virtualized environments..
-SPECjbb2013 has been architected from the ground up with no code borrowed from earlier SPECjbb versions.
+The latest update in this series is the SPECjbb2015 benchmark.
+The SPECjbb2015 benchmark addresses many recent trends including distributed deployments and environments such as the Cloud and Virtualized environments.
+The SPECjbb2015 benchmark has been architected from the ground up with no code borrowed from earlier SPECjbb versions.
 The benchmark measures throughput as well as response time with graduated load levels.